Skip to content

 mysql> SHOW SLAVE STATUS \G

-If your connection between the source DB instance and read replica is successful, your output looks similar to the following:
+If your connection between the source DB instance and read replica is successful, then your output looks similar to the following:

 Slave_IO_State: Waiting for master to send eventSeconds Behind master: 0